Kyvarus/TwitchChatBot-ViewerKeyboardController/README.md

 Using this technique, users are able to effectively use the custom Chatbot system and jump in and out of gameplay cleanly.

+Recently Added:
+- The ability to set duration output strings.
+- The ability to unset a specific duration output string without deleting the action.
+(You set the keybind to "NONE".)
+- The ability to list Binds, Manuvers and combos from the settings menu.

 Known Issues:
 - Currently only working on windows.
 - Conflicting Hotkeys will find issues getting both commands to come through.